 Open Access is the free, online availability of research to other scholars and the public.
 Expanded access creates an environment where research and research funding can have wider reach and deeper impact.
 Others scholars can more readily use and cite your scholarship and data, especially international scholars with limited access to expensive journals.
 It also creates access for teachers and other practitioners who are often unable to access the scholarly literature necessary to do evidence-based work.

 Publishing in an OA journal isn't your only option for sharing your work.
 Some paywalled journals will make an "open", for a fee, and depositing a post-print version of your article in our UT's document repository, Texas ScholarWorks, is also a good option.
 Learn more below, in Archiving & Sharing Your Data & Publications.

 Directory of Open Access Journals - A directory of open access journals from all disciplines.
 Not every included title is high-impact, but there is a rigorous attempt to week out predatory and illegitimate publishers.

-SPARC - "SPARC is a global coalition committed to to making Open the default for research and education."
-Their site is a great place to get started if you want to learn more about open access.
+SPARC - "A global coalition committed to to making Open the default for research and education."
+This is a great place to start if you want to learn more about open access.